There is no shame in being lazy. New study suggests laziness may be the key to survival

 The reality is that there are many who have been trying hard to get that elusive success.
 Many have tried even harder in the past, again with no success.
 And some simply didn't try.
 Are they worth anything less?

 Vouch for my couch: When hard work and indolence end up on the same couch.
 (Reuters photo for representational purpose)

 Actually not.
 Because what is success for you may not be what I'm aspiring for.
 Secondly, such homilies also give the young, impressionable ones the idea that dedication to work is in lieu of material achievements.
 The hard work is valued only when there is material evidence of success.

 C'mon people, what happened to ideals like a life of leisure to enjoy the finer things in life?

 Here's one more reality: Your hard work and my indolence ultimately end up on the same couch.
-While yours may be a high-end sofa, but at the cost of back-breaking, mind-numbing hard work.
+Yours may be a high-end sofa, but at the cost of back-breaking, mind-numbing hard work.
 Mine, on the other hand, could be tattered, but at least my back and mind are both intact.

 Pursuit of indolence could also mean a better standard of life — a life free of stress, a life free of chasing goals.
-And if you believe so much in old saying, didn't they also advise not to run after success.
+And if you believe so much in old sayings, didn't they also advise not to run after success.